In the Phone Charge example, to compute final monthly charge, the program needs to:

 Input the number of minutes;

 The above steps have to be executed in this sequence because a latter step depends on a former step's result.
 This is called sequential execution.

-B. The concept of breaking down a big task into smaller ones.
+B. The concept of breaking down a big task into smaller subtasks.

-1. Break down the original, top level task into several smaller steps
+1. Break down the original, top-level task into several smaller subtasks

 Print a row of black tiles once;

 Repeat several times to print a row that has only left and right boarder;

 Print the center row once or twice;

 2. Each of the subtasks can also be broken down even further into more subtasks, and so on.